We may earn a commission when you buy through links in our articles. Learn more.

 Meteorite hammer 35 meteorite bars 20 damage, slow speed, 60% hammer power, 20% axe power

 And that’s all the basics on Terraria houses.
-Once you’re done building up your new base, be sure to check out our list of the best sandbox games to start a whole new project.
+Once you’re done building up your new base, be sure to check out our list of the best sandbox games to start a whole new project, or some of the best games like Terraria for something the same but different.